shadow-smoke/Team8/README.md

 getLoc()
 This method return what the is in the current location.
 It can return Empty, Pacman, Cookie, Ghost, Wall.

+move()
+This function gets the location and component based off of the name of the item and then removes it from the field.
+It then checks to see if the field contains a key with the location passed as a parameter, if it does not contain a key it creates a new HashSet of Type type that is passed in.
+It then adds the type to the location in the field and puts the name, location pair into the class wide location object.
+I then set the location of the component to the location x and y values and then return true.

 ### **Tests**